 Grain bins are made by many different companies, and vary considerably in quality and workmanship.
 The price of a new bin does not necessarily reflect its quality.
 We can divide grain bins into three categories for easy assessment: a) Low quality.
-These are typically made with light-grade metal, and tend to bend and crumple easily.
-B) Medium quality.
 Salt lake architecture: rural grain silo home.
 Montesilo is the name of a unique home, built in 2006, that utilizes two corrugated metal grain silos in Woodland, Utah adjacent to the Provo River.

 Designed to accommodate the owner, Earl Stein, as well as future grandchildren, two linked corrugated metal grain silos were arranged to allow the largest (27’ diameter) to have the greatest access to the Provo River, and the southern exposure to ensure passive solar heat gain during the winter.
 An electric mesh is embedded into the slabs of the lower floor as a first auxiliary heat source, and a propane-burning stove (manageable by internet) will provide the back-up.
 The metal grating and guard rail of the second level deck will provide shading into this great-room space during the summer months.
 Awards: -Owners blog showing entire construction process.
 Footings installed Foundation walls Concrete slab finish.
 14 Smart Silo Conversions from High-Rises to Hidden Homes.
 Once, they held grain, missiles or even sewage.